 Stability strategies are more conservative strategies, focused on preserving profit, reducing costs, and investigating future strategic possibilities.

-Retrenchment strategies are a response to unprofitable or damaging elements of a business or organization.
-These might include the elimination or sale of unprofitable assets or product lines.
+These are a response to unprofitable or damaging elements of a business or organization, such as eliminating unprofitable assets or product lines.

 What Should My Corporate Strategy Model Look Like?

 Reducing complexity is a must.
-Corporate planning starts with defining an abstract vision or overarching goal, based on the current organization and the environment in which it exists.
+The basis for corporate planning is defining an abstract vision or overarching goal based on the current organization and its environment.

-This vision will provide a point of reference for your mission and your mission will be a point of reference against which goals and strategies can be measured.
+The vision will provide a point of reference for your mission, and the mission will serve as a benchmark for measuring goals and evaluating strategies.

 Follow our guide for an in-depth explanation of the process of writing a vision statement.

-The vision statement of your organization is a destination.
-Company values describe the manner in which you will arrive at this destination.
+Your company’s vision statement is a destination.
+Company values describe how you will arrive at this destination.

-The values that you outline should be clear, concise, and above all real.
-To get a good sense of the process of ascertaining and defining your company values, read our guide.
+The values that you outline should be clear, concise, and, above all, real.
+To get a good sense of how to define your company values, read our guide.

-Once a clear vision has been defined and areas of focus selected, corporate strategists must outline the strategic objectives.
+Once you’ve defined a clear vision and selected your focus areas, you must outline the strategic objectives.

-They will represent a more concrete and specific example of what you want to achieve, with stated deadlines and objectives.
+These objectives will represent a more concrete example of what you want to achieve, with stated deadlines and milestones.

-The corporate planning process ends with the definition of KPIs which will allow corporate strategists to track and adjust the strategic objectives based on results.
+The corporate planning process ends with the definition of KPIs that will allow corporate strategists to track and adjust the strategic objectives based on results.

-Corporate strategic planning provides your company with the essential conceptual tools required to succeed in competitive markets.
-Taking the time to plan a well structured corporate strategy will quickly yield benefits that are quantifiable and provide insights into the operation of your organization as a whole.
+Corporate strategic planning gives your company the essential conceptual tools to succeed in competitive markets.
+Taking the time to plan a well-structured corporate strategy will quickly yield benefits that are quantifiable and provide insights into your operations.